A Scandal in Belgravia: Plot

-On Christmas Eve, Sherlock learns that Irene has sent him her phone.

-Considering the phone's importance, Sherlock thinks she might die soon.

-Indeed, the police find a mutilated body, identified to be Irene.

-Later, on New Year's Eve, John sees Irene, who is alive, and faked her death.

-Sherlock followed them and learned the fact as well.

-Meanwhile, Neilson's team holds Mrs. Hudson (Una Stubbs) hostage, and Sherlock subdues Neilson.
+On Christmas Eve, Sherlock receives a package containing Irene's phone.
+Considering its importance to her, Sherlock thinks she is about to die.
+The police find a body with a mutilated face, which Sherlock identifies as Irene.
+On New Year's Eve, John is brought to Irene, who faked her death.
+She tells him she needs the phone back but refuses to let Sherlock know she is alive.
+However, Sherlock followed John and sees her.
+Back at Baker St., Neilson's team holds Mrs. Hudson hostage, but Sherlock subdues Neilson and pushes him out of the window.

-Irene comes and reveals that she is still being hunted.

-She asks Sherlock to decipher a code stolen from the Ministry of Defence.

-Sherlock effortlessly cracks it, revealing it to be airline seat allocation numbers.
-Irene conveys this information to Moriarty, who taunts Mycroft Holmes that he (Moriarty) now knows their plan.
+Months later, Irene appears at Baker St. and reveals that she is still being hunted.
+She asks Sherlock to decipher a code stolen from a member of the Ministry of Defence.
+Sherlock reveals it to be airline seat numbers and deduces it applies to a flight leaving Heathrow the next day.
+Irene secretly conveys this information to Moriarty, who taunts Mycroft that he now knows their plan.

 A government official brings Sherlock to Heathrow.

-Mycroft confirms that the government planned to fly a plane full of corpses to avoid alerting the terrorists planning to bomb the plane, reminiscent of the Coventry myth.

-However, as Sherlock unwittingly helped Irene (and thus Moriarty) crack the code, the scheme was foiled.

-Irene reveals a list of demands to Mycroft, including protection, in exchange for the contents of her phone.

-However, Sherlock deduces Irene's love for him and figures the password is "SHER".
-Thus, the words on the screen together reads, "I AM SHER-LOCKED".

-Now without her leverage, Irene pleads for protection, but Sherlock and Mycroft turn her down.
+Mycroft confirms that the government planned to fly a plane full of corpses to avoid alerting terrorists that they knew the plane would be bombed, reminiscent of the Coventry myth.
+However, as Sherlock unwittingly helped Irene (and thus Moriarty) crack the code, the scheme failed.
+Irene appears and gives Mycroft a list of demands, including protection, in exchange for the contents of her phone.
+However, Sherlock deduces the phone password is "SHER", so the screen reads "I AM SHER-LOCKED".
+Without her leverage, Irene pleads for protection, but Sherlock and Mycroft turn her down.

-Some months later, Mycroft informs John that Irene has been killed by terrorists but intends to tell Sherlock instead that she has entered a witness protection programme in America.

-Sherlock asks for Irene's phone and says that Irene's last text message was "Goodbye, Mr. Holmes," suggesting her death.

-After John leaves, in the flashback, it is shown that Sherlock was disguised as the executioner and had rescued Irene.
+Some months later, Mycroft gives John Irene's phone and tells him that – although he intends to tell Sherlock that she has entered a witness protection programme in America – she actually has been killed by terrorists.
+Up in their flat, Sherlock asks John for Irene's phone and says that her last text message to him was "Goodbye, Mr. Holmes," suggesting her death.
+After John leaves, it is shown in flashback that Sherlock was disguised as the executioner and had rescued Irene.